Published April 2019

 The moon does many things.
 It helps us define the months in a year.
 It changes shape and colour.
 It’s the star of cherished nursery rhymes.
 But as any Fundy fisherman can tell you, one of the moon’s most important roles is the one it plays at sea... and not just because of its guiding light.

 Through a gravitational pull with earth and sun, the moon creates tides in our oceans.
 And right here in New Brunswick, Canada, is where the moon has helped create the highest tides in the world.

 LUNAR TIDES: THE HEARTBEAT OF THE OCEAN

 Curious how, exactly, the moon does this?
 Think of tides as the pulse of the ocean, beating in and out twice per day.
 When earth spins relative to the moon, ocean water sloshes, bulging in the direction of the moon and back again.
 These bulges are what we call tides, and they can be bigger or smaller depending on the moon cycle.
 Full and new moons bring the highest tides - known as ‘spring tides’ - and quarter moons bring the lowest (‘neap tides’).
 Supermoons bring extra-large spring tides, sometimes referred to as king tides.

 Around the world the average tidal range is about 1 metre (3 ft.).
-The tidal difference in the Bay of Fundy, though, reaches up to a whopping 16 metres (52 ft.)!
+The tidal difference in the Bay of Fundy, though, sometimes reaches up to a whopping 16 metres (52 ft.) in some places!
 Nowhere else on earth will you find such extremes.

 SO, WHAT MAKES THE BAY OF FUNDY TIDES THE HIGHEST IN THE WORLD?